 Instructions

 - In a microwave-safe bowl, combine the oats and water.
+(You can add a bit of coloring to the water if desired.)

 - Add ¼ cup of cornstarch to the cooled oatmeal and work it in with your hands.
 Once the ingredients are fully combined, add an additional tablespoon of cornstarch and knead that in as well.
 If the dough still feels sticky, keep working in small quantities of cornstarch until you are satisfied with the texture.
-Use immediately.

 Video